Emmauel98/newtest/README.md

 # learning Git an Github
-## This repo was used ti learn git from amigoscode
+## This repo was used to learn git from amigoscode

 https://amigoscode.com/courses/git#github